18 Wellness Program Incentive Ideas From the Best Corporate Wellness Programs

 Employees can qualify for a drawing if they complete a personal health assessment, biometric screening, a behavior change campaign, or a challenge.
 All employees do not get an incentive for completing the target behavior because that leads to entitlement.
 Instead, they earn the chance to win—sort of like the lottery, only not as big.
 Just having a chance to win is fun and is sufficient to motivate most employees.

 For example, if a company with 500 employees has 350 complete a behavior change campaign, all 350 employees are entered to win a small number of gift cards, prizes, or event tickets.
-These small gifts given immediately upon program completion make the program more fun, create the opportunity for vicarious reinforcement, and provide substantial motivation at very little cost.
+These small gifts given immediately upon program completion make the program more fun, create the opportunity for vicarious reinforcement, and provide substantial motivation to participate at very little cost.

 Employers get even greater adoption of employee health behavior with a benefits-based incentive plan.
 Benefits-based well-being incentive programs typically offer employees a discount on their insurance premium, paid time off, a contribution to an HSA or HRA, or a lower co-pay or deductible as an incentive.